jlevente/link-vgi/workshop/tutorial.md

 Log in at [mapillary.com](http://mapillary.com) and navigate to `Settings` -> `Integrations` -> `Register an application`.
 Give your app your name, set up additional permissions levels if needed and hit Create.
 You'll instantly have access to your Client ID and secret that can be included in API requests.

+### Making requests in a python environment

+Altough APIs can be used from any environment that can handle HTPP requests, it is beneficial to make use of existing API wrappers.
+These wrappers are usually developed based on the API documentation, often by 3rd parties and they purpose is to tackle some technical challenges for developers, making interactions easier.
+Using API wrappers in python is an easy way to start with.
+Some examples are [Tweepy](https://github.com/tweepy/tweepy) for Twitter, [python-instagram](https://github.com/facebookarchive/python-instagram) for Instagram or even a low level package for [Overpass API](https://github.com/mvexel/overpass-api-python-wrapper).

 ### Authentication

 In order to use APIs, these systems often require authentication from the developer's side.
 This is to protect user's privacy, monitor usage intensity and in general to govern the different levels of data access.